microsoft/CSS_SQL_Networking_Tools/README.md

 SQL Network Analyzer - a command-line tool that reads a network trace (or series of chained traces) and produces a report indicating potential problems.

-SQl Network Analyzer UI - a GUI interface for SQL Serwork Analyzer.
+SQl Network Analyzer UI - a GUI interface for SQL Network Analyzer.

 # Documentation